tachiyomiorg/website/src/help/guides/tracking.md

 ---
 title: Tracking manga
 description: How to automatically track read chapters on supported trackers
 lang: en-US
 ---
 # Tracking Info

+**Tracking** helps you automatically send read manga chapters to supported trackers, so you can keep track of what and when you read it online.

+You can also get statistics and

 - Tracking done **manually** for every manga.
 - The last page of the chapter must be reached to have it mark the chapter as read and track it.